 The Cossatot First Timers Trip, also known as the "Cossatot Maiden Voyage" has been an Arkansas Canoe Club tradition for many years.
 We believe the first trip was organized in 1991 by Max Wellhouse aka "Bullwinkle" and was known as "Bullwinkle's Maiden Voyage."
 Max continued to lead the trip until moving out of Arkansas, so in 2003, Walter Felton stepped in to continue the tradition.

 The trip - by whichever name you choose to call it - is intended to provide a supported trip down the Cossatot in the late Spring, usually 1-2 weeks following our annual School of Whitewater Paddling.
+It is totally dependent on Cossatot water levels and tentative "go" dates usually starts popping up on the ACC Facebook page and ACC Message Board the week of the ACC School of Whitewater Paddling in early May.
 Experienced boaters from the entire region come out to set safety and provide support and guidance to newer boaters who are ready to test their skills on a harder stretch of water.
 As long as we have good water levels, the trip goes from Ed Banks to the take-out below the Visitor Center, a distance of about 6 miles.
 An alternate take-out is also provided above the Falls section so that any paddlers who decide they want to save the Falls for a later date can do so.

 Who is the Cossatot First Timer Trip for?